AfroFlower/Links-and-Libraries/README.md

 ## CSS

-*These additional jQuery and Poopper stylesheet links are needed to make the javascript and popper functions work with Bootstrap's libraries*
+*These additional jQuery and Popper stylesheet links are needed to make the javascript and popper functions work with Bootstrap's libraries*

 | Library Links  | Source Links and Notes|
 | --- | --- |